-3 Wearable Computing for Sousveillance
+Wearable Computing for Sousveillance

-Along with the development of the personal computer there has been a growing sense that digital technology has leveled the playing field, resulting in individuals feeling more self-empowered both at home and at work (Wellman 2001).
-Mobile, portable, and wearable computing devices have allowed individuals to take this personal computing revolution beyond the office, school, or laboratory.
-We describe here an attempt to use newly invented forms of wearable computing (Mann 1997, Mann 2001a) to empower individuals in at least some aspects of their encounters with organizations2.
-As a response to institutional and organizational surveillance of individuals, these new sousveillance inventions allow people to invert the gaze and watch the watchers.
-These inventions attempt to call into question Aldous Huxley's assertion that "technological progress has hurt the Little Man and helped the Big Man" (Huxley 1958).
+Along with the development of the personal computer there has been a growing sense that digital technology is leveling the playing field, resulting in individuals feeling more self-empowered both at home and at work (Wellman 2001).
+Mobile, personal, and wearable computing devices have allowed individuals to take the personal computing revolution beyond the office, school, and home.
+Personal computing has enabled individuals to feel more empowered vis-à-vis organizations (Wellman 2001).
+The development of personal computers and the decades-long development of wearable technology makes possible the use of wearable computing devices by sousveilling performers.
+As a response to institutional and organizational surveillance of individuals, these new wearable inventions allow people to invert the gaze and watch (i.e. collect data on) the watchers.